GSA/fedramp-gov/_posts/2022-11-16-engaging-fedramp-part2-kickoff-meeting.md

 We look forward to continuing our engagement with industry and we hope you found this information helpful!
 Please reach out to <a href="mailto:intake@fedramp.gov">intake@fedramp.gov</a> with any questions or for assistance with starting your FedRAMP Authorization journey or visit the <a href="https://www.fedramp.gov/agency-authorization/" target="_blank" rel="noopener noreferrer">Agency Authorization page</a> for more resources on the FedRAMP Authorization process.

-Stay tuned for our next blog that is focused on the <b>Security Assessment Report (SAR) Debrief</b>, or visit the previous blog on <a href="https://www.fedramp.gov/blog/2022-11-09-engaging-fedramp-part1-intake/" _blank" rel="noopener noreferrer">Intake Calls</a>.
+Stay tuned for our next blog that is focused on the <b>Security Assessment Report (SAR) Debrief</b>, or visit the previous blog on <a href="https://www.fedramp.gov/blog/2022-11-09-engaging-fedramp-part1-intake/" target="_blank" rel="noopener noreferrer">Intake Calls</a>.

 <section class="fedramp-page-container lightest-gray-bkg" style="margin-top:40px">
 	<div class="grid-container " style="padding: 2rem 0" >